LWVPullman/LeagueWebsite/docs/_pages/about/publications.md

 [The LWV of Pullman’s Board of the Whole](https://lwvwa.org/page-18629/12767181) by Bobbie Ryder, president of LWV of Pullman.
 Published in LWVWA's [The Voter 04 May 2022](https://mailchi.mp/lwvwa/this-month-in-league-updates-for-lwvwa-members-2699001?e=90299d6972) issue.

+## Know Your Government

+A directory of elected and appointed officials in Whitman County (https://lwvpullman.org/docs/_pages/voter_info/TRY 3-2023.pdf)

 ## The Voter Newsletter